daveredrum/ScanRefer/README.md

 ```
 Note that the flags must match the ones set before training.
 The training information is stored in `outputs/<folder_name>/info.json`.
 The output `.ply` files will be stored under `outputs/<folder_name>/vis/<scene_id>/`

+## Changelog
+01/31/2020: Fixed the issue with bad tokens.

+01/21/2020: Released the ScanRefer dataset.

 ## Citation

 If you use the ScanRefer data or code in your work, please kindly cite our work and the original ScanNet paper: